wingardchris/my_website/content/en/home/hero.md

 # Hi, I'm Chris Wingard | MBA | JD

-I work at the intersection of law and business.
-I'm passionate about worker democracy, equitable economic development, and sustainabile finance.
+I am a champion of worker ownership and economic democracy.
+Please join me in creating a more equitable and sustainable economy.